AnyChart/docs.anychart.com/Maps/Labels.md

 }
 ```

-You can obtain and use any property specified in GeoJSON.
-Let's get and show the postal code and region type on the label using {api:anychart.core.ChoroplethPoint#getFeatureProp}getFeatureProp(){api} method:
+Use the **regionProperties** property of the text formatter context to get any information from the GeoJson data.
+Look at the next sample and explore it in the playground to understand how it works:

 ```
 // format labels text
-labels.textFormatter(function (e) {
+labels.textFormatter(function () {
     // Gets point source region properties.
-    var properties = e.regionProperties;
+    var properties = this.regionProperties;
     return properties["postal"] + " (" + properties["type"] + ")";
 });
 ```